1coderookie/KobraGoNeoInsights/docs/problems.md

 ---

-## Error Messages / Faulty Temperature Readings
+## Error Messages
+In the following I'll list some of the error messages that might appear on the screen of the control unit.

+### Err: MINTEMP/MAXTEMP: E1/Bed
 It might happen that either a wrong temperature will be read or that the whole display turns red and an error message "Err: MINTEMP/MAXTMEP - PRINTER HALTED - Please reset" will be shown (see the following sections for the specific message), blocking any further usage.
 In this case (red screen) you won't be able to use the printer anymore unless the problem that causes this error will be solved (at least it was the case when I faced this kind of error message).

 Before going into details here, I have to mention that I personally only came across the warnings "Err: MAXTEMP: E1" and "Err: MINTEMP: Bed".
 I might be wrong of course, but looking at the underlying reasons for these kind of errors, I *assume* that it's also possible to get the warnings "Err: MINTEMP: E1" and "Err: MAXTEMP: Bed".
 Therefore I'll write the next sections assuming and regarding that both type of messages may occur for either the extruder or the bed.
 So please keep that in mind when reading further..